tobiz/OGN-Flogger-V2/OGN-Flogger-V2/README.md

-# OGN-Flight-Logger_V4
+# OGN-Flogger-V2
-DEVELOPMENT OF OGN-Flight-Logger IS NOW CONTINUING AS: OGN-Flight-Logger_V4
+DEVELOPMENT OF OGN-Flight-Logger IS NOW CONTINUING AS: OGN-Flogger-V2

 Python APRS/OGN program to log flight times, durations and maximum heights achieved

-V4 is functionally the same as V3 but is under development for:

-- Packaging for installation using PyPi
-- Removal of libfap for parsing APRS packets (libfap not available on Windows)
-- Restructing code to be more 'compliant', eg separation of code and data into separate directories
-- Various changes with the intention of being installable on Microsoft Windows
+This is in general functionaly the same as V4 but has been enhance such that it can be built to run on Linux and Microsoft Windows.
+(The reason it's not a standard git update from V4 is that it got screwed up when I move to a new machine)

+To build use: pyinstaller flogger_gui.py (pyinstaller can be installed on Linux and Windows using pip).
+This will result in an executable in .../src/dist/OGN-Flogger_gui/OGN-Flogger_gui.
+The executable will include all the tricky modules such as PyQt4 and pysqlite3. (pyinstaller is a great way to build difficult python programs, ie ones that include PyQt4 - the guys that made it should be congratulated)

 Installation

-To install Flogger you will need to have installed:
+To build Flogger-V2 you will need to have installed:

 'geocoder>=1.4.0',
 'parse>=1.8.0',